porterbmoody/datascienceisawsome/docs/visualize_altair.md

 The colors reveal that many of the unusual points are two-seater cars.
 These cars don't seem like hybrids, and are, in fact, sports cars!
 Sports cars have large engines like SUVs and pickup trucks, but small bodies like midsize and compact cars, which improves their gas mileage.
 In hindsight, these cars were unlikely to be hybrids since they have large engines.

-In the above example, we mapped `class` to the color aesthetic, but we could have mapped `class` to the size aesthetic in the same way.
+In the above example, we mapped `class` to the color encoding, but we could have mapped `class` to the size encoding in the same way.
 In this case, the exact size of each point would reveal its class affiliation.
-We get a _warning_ here, because mapping an unordered variable (`class`) to an ordered aesthetic (`size`) is not a good idea.
+Mapping an unordered variable (`class`) to an ordered aesthetic (`size`) is not a good idea.

 ```python